Homeschooling in New Zealand: Motivations

 There are a variety of complex reasons why parents choose to educate their children at home, including wanting to customise the education to the individual child and concern or disagreement with the teaching offered by registered schools.
 Homeschooling is also done for religious reasons and for special needs children (i.e. those who are gifted, problematic or have learning disabilities).

 In February 2023, Radio New Zealand (RNZ) reported that a growing number of New Zealand parents were planning to homeschool their children due to a Government COVID-19 mandate requiring children in Year 4 and above to wear facemasks indoors.
 RNZ reported that the Ministry of Education had received 867 homeschooling applications in November 2021, 800 in December 2021, and 735 in January 2022.
 The Education Ministry had also approved 2,655 homeschool applications in 2021, declined 78 and was processing 983 applications by February 2023.
 Of these applications, 900 were from the Auckland Region, 500 from the Canterbury Region, and 400 in Waikato.

 Public opinion

 As elsewhere in the world, home education is considered something of an alternative lifestyle.
 Concerns are sometimes raised about the quality of homeschooling because of the apparent ease in obtaining permission and lack of accountability of the teaching that is carried out; a lack of social interaction is also frequently cited as a potential drawback.
-While official studies of the New Zealand population appear to be lacking, anecdotal evidence abounds of the quality of education attained by homeschoolers in our country, with many going on to be valuable contributors to society, easily obtaining entrance to institutions of tertiary education and receiving tertiary qualifications if they so desire.
 More research on the academic and social functioning of the home-educated is available internationally.